-I am a PhD student in the Communication & Culture joint program at York University and Ryerson University in Toronto, Ontario, Canada.
+I am a PhD candidate in the Communication & Culture joint program at York University and Ryerson University in Toronto, Ontario, Canada.
 I completed my Master’s degree in Cinema and Media Studies at York University.
 My MA research focused on video games, and I am continuing in this field for my PhD work.
 I consider myself a dedicated gamer (even with all the controversy that label carries with it) while also being a critical game scholar and a feminist.

 My research often focuses on gender representation in video games.
 For example, I have written on representations of fatherhood in games for the academic video game journal Loading… and on father-daughter relationships in games for the middle-state academic publication First Person Scholar.
 I also have a forthcoming publication on fatherhood in the BioShock series.
 There’s a bit of a theme here, as you can see.
 I’m planning on writing on motherhood in games as well, specifically looking at monstrous or villainous mothers.

 For a taste of my approach to monstrous mothers, I have also written about the monstrous-feminine (that is, grotesque female monsters) in video games for Press Start (accessible here: https://www.press-start.gla.ac.uk/index.php/press-start/article/view/85) and Unwinnable (accessible here: Unwinnable).